-- Development of a base scenario. - Development of adverse scenarios. - Identification and analysis of the effectiveness of corrective management actions to mitigate risks. - A report on the results of the analysis and recommendations to the insurer's management and the board of directors or chief agent. - An opinion signed by the Appointed Actuary (AA) indicating the financial condition of the insurer.
+- Development of a base scenar - Analysis of the impact of advente scenarios - Identification and analysis of the effectiveness of corrective management actions to mitigate risks. - A report on the result of the analysis and recommendations to the insurer's management and the board of oractors or chief agent. - An opinion signed by the Appointed Actuary (AA) indicating the financial condition of the insurer.